remoteintech/remote-jobs/company-profiles/pexip.md

 ## Company blurb

 Pexip is a video conferencing company focused on security, privacy, and adaptability.
-We offers both self-hosted and as-a-service deployment options for enterprise video conferencing.
+We offer both self-hosted and as-a-service deployment options for enterprise video conferencing.
 We're a company with an engineering centric culture where quality matters more than quantity.

 ## Company size